SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - Allows to execute AWS Lambda
 - Can operate offline

 ## Amazon DynamoDB:

 1. Fully managed; supports both key/value and document data models.
 2. DynamoDB is highly scalable, highly available.
 It uses SSD for storage
 3. Each table in DynamoDB must have a primary key; primary key must be selected at the time of table creation.
 Each row in DynamoDB table is called an item.
 The maximum size of an item can be 400 KB.
 4. RCU and WCU of a table are split across all the partitions in a table.
 If RCU is 100 and the table has 4 partitions then each partition will get 25 RCU.
 5. A single parition can hold only 10GB of data.
 Each parition can support max 3000 RCU and 1000 WCU.
 Partition can be increased but cannot be decreased.
+Each partition key belongs to only one partition in DynamoDB table.
 6. Amazon DynamoDB RCU & WCU
 WCU: 1 WCU = 1 write per second for an item of size upto 1 KB.
 RCU: 1 RCU = 1 Strong consistent read or 2 eventual consistent read per second for an item of size upto 4 KB